gordonbrander/spellcaster/README.md

 })
 ```

 You never have to worry about registering and removing listeners, or cancelling subscriptions.
-Tendril manages all of that for you.
+Spellcaster manages all of that for you.
 We call this fine-grained reactivity.

 Simple apps that use local component state may not need `computed`, but it comes in handy for complex apps that want to centralize state in one place.